kk1987/T480s-hackintosh/README.md

 * FakeSMC (w/ all plugins), for Hackintosh to boot
 * ACPIBatteryManager, for battery status
 * AppleBacklightFixup, for brightness
-* VoodooHDA, for audio
+* AppleALC + CodecCommander, for audio
-  * Use the pkg installer, customize and select "UEFI/ESP -> Mojave"
-  * Set iGain=0, PCM=100, Rec=50
 * Lilu, for various stuff below to work
 * WhateverGreen, for iGPU
   * See Devices/Properties patches in config.plist (set ig-platform-id & device-id + patch for 32MB DVMT-prealloc)